centrifugal/documentation/web/README.md

 * `admin_secret` - this is a secret key to sign authorization token used to call admin API endpoints.

 Make both strong and keep in secret.

+After setting this in config go to http://localhost:8000 (by default) - and you should see web interface.
+Although there is `password` based authentication a good advice is to protect web interface by firewall rules in production.
+Also as web interface uses `/socket` Centrifugo websocket endpoint - you better protect that endpoint by firewall too.

 If you don't want to use embedded web interface you can specify path to your own web interface directory: